Life is short and times are hard and there are only so many movies you can jam into your brain during your time on this earth.

 Yet we keep returning to old faves again and again.
 It’s never the greats, though; to me, Akira Kurosawa’s Seven Samurai (1954) is so obviously the greatest move ever made that it’s weird there’s even discussion about it, but that three-hour long, black and white, subtitled, monolith of cinema is a once-a-year treat, if that.
 No, when we need some cinematic comfort food, we dive into the pop genres: action, comedy, sci-fi.

-Director Luc Besson’s 1997 blockbuster, The Fifth Element, is all three, and that is one reason, perhaps, that SBS Viceland has decided to host a multi-screening marathon on May 5 (Editor's note: Correct #MayTheFifthElement).
+Director Luc Besson’s 1997 blockbuster, The Fifth Element, is all three, and that is one reason, perhaps, that SBS VICELAND has decided to host a multi-screening marathon on 5 May 2021 from midday.
 But there’s a difference between a cool movie you can return to over and over again, and literally watching something on repeat.
 Yet this lurid slice of space fantasy not only deserves such attention, it demands it.
 Why?
 Well, for one thing…

 The plot is bonkers